-For further information, students may obtain a copy of the Academic Freedom, Rights and Responsibilities of Students document from the offices of the Dean of Students, Student Services Center, or Campus Ombudsman.
+For further information, students may obtain a copy of the Rights and Responsibilities of Students document from the offices of the Vice President for Student Affairs, Student Resource Center, or the Ombudsman.

 Citizenship Standards

 University of Northern Colorado students neither gain nor lose any of the rights or responsibilities of other citizens by virtue of their student status.
 They are subject to the same federal, state, and local laws as nonstudents, and they are the beneficiaries of the same safeguards of individual rights as non-students.